 Despite their characters occasionally wearing thin, youngsters DeJonge and Oxenbould act confidently throughout, impressively holding their own with the rest of the adult cast.
 The acting remains solid across the board with Dunagan and McRobbie playing unhinged grandparents in a melodramatic fashion.

 The Visit showcases all of the clichés that found-footage style films are ridiculed for.
 Lacking horror and comedy, the film is flawed but somewhat entertaining in places.
-Not in the same realm as The Sixth Sense, but not as disastrous as After Earth, The Visit is definitely a step in the right direction for M Night Shyamalan.
+Not in the same realm as The Sixth Sense, but not as disastrous as After Earth, The Visit is definitely a small step in the right direction for M Night Shyamalan.